awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 1. \(Optional\) When the read replica has been created and **Status** shows **Available**, convert the read replica into a Multi\-AZ deployment and enable backups\.

-   By default, a read replicas is created as a single\-AZ deployment with backups disabled\.
-Because the read replica will ultimately become the production DB instance, it is a best practice to configure a Multi\-AZ deployment and enable backups now\.
+   By default, a read replica is created as a Single\-AZ deployment with backups disabled\.
+Because the read replica ultimately becomes the production DB instance, it is a best practice to configure a Multi\-AZ deployment and enable backups now\.

    1. In the console, choose **Databases**, and then choose the read replica that you just created\.